Michael Massey Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in the league.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks ninth in MLB.

-- The Rays have a 3.69 team ERA that ranks fourth across all MLB pitching staffs.
+- The Rays' 3.64 team ERA ranks first across all MLB pitching staffs.

-- Glasnow (2-3 with a 4.10 ERA and 64 strikeouts in 41 2/3 innings pitched) makes the start for the Rays, his ninth of the season.
+- Rays pitchers combine to surrender 97 home runs (one per game), the eighth-fewest in baseball.

-- His last appearance was on Friday against the Atlanta Braves, when the right-hander tossed 5 2/3 innings, surrendering one earned run while allowing two hits.
+- The righty last appeared on Sunday against the Atlanta Braves, when he tossed five innings, allowing two earned runs while giving up four hits.

-- The 29-year-old has an ERA of 4.10, with 13.8 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .220 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.